AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 You have a full control over the axis labels in {api:anychart.core.ui.LabelsFactory#format}format(){api} parameter of {api:anychart.core.axes.Linear#labels}labels(){api} method.

 It's possible to make text formatting easier by using tokens - special substrings that represent each a label parameter.
-A token looks like {%KeywordName}, for example {%Value} or {%AxisName}.
+A token looks like *{%keywordName}*, for example `{%value}` or `{%axisName}`.
 Before displaying each token is being replaced by a corresponding value.
 In the [Text Formatters article](../Common_Settings/Text_Formatters#tokens_list) you can find a list of available tokens.

 format works with function or with a string with or without tokens.
 A default axis label shows the axis value and the default label's format looks like the following: